The Post-9/11 GI Bill and Educational Benefits for Veterans

 If you served for at least 36 months, you may be eligible for the Yellow Ribbon GI Education Enhancement Program as well.
 This can provide assistance if you do not get in-state tuition at a public educational institution or if your tuition at a private institution is not fully covered by your benefits.

-Benefits for Children of Deceased Veterans
+Benefits for Children and Spouses of Deceased Veterans

 If you are a child or spouse of a servicemember who passed away while they were in service after September 10, 2001, is missing in action or was captured in the line of duty, was detained by force by a foreign government or power in the line of duty, or is in the hospital or receiving outpatient treatment for a service-connected disability for which they will likely be discharged, you can receive benefits under this law as well.
 If you are a child or spouse of a veteran who has a service-connected total and permanent disability or who passed away while on active duty or due to a service-connected disability, you may qualify for education benefits.